Monday, July 26, 2021

 Passing Utica, NY

 The free wall is 700 feet long on the north side and 500 on the south.
-We wanted a spot on the north side.
+We looked for an opening on the north side so we'd be facing west.
 Antares Star was already tied to the wall.
 Captain Walt helped us into a sizeable opening.
 We motioned to Brian to bring Serenity in behind us.
 Osimo snagged a corner spot at the end of the wall.
-During all the commotion, we saw Heath and Joy (from Canajoharie) cruise by in the opposite direction.
-They yelled a greeting to us as they grabbed a spot in front of Osimo.
+During all the commotion, we saw Heath and Joy, (from Canajoharie), cruise by in the opposite direction.
+They yelled a greeting to us as they slipped in front of Osimo.
+There was a lot going on.

 Serenity keeping her eyes on Mystic at Sylvan Beach